-Points will be deducted if it is evident that sections have been placed together from individual contributors without regard to how the finished presentation in its entirety works as a complete document.
+Points will be deducted if it is evident that sections have been assembled by individual contributors without regard to how the finished presentation functions as a complete document.

-Additionally, each team member is equally responsible for checking for proper grammar, spelling, and source citations.
+Additionally, each team member is equally responsible for ensuring that the team follows the mandatory format and uses proper grammar, spelling, and source citations.
 Points will be deducted for spelling and grammar errors and improper citations.

 Sources must be cited on each page in which they are used.
-In addition, include all of your sources listed at the end of your presentation.
+In addition, include all your sources listed at the end of your presentation.
 You are expected to conduct your own research well beyond the case study information provided.
+Each team's presentation must contain at least five new sources of information, all of which must be cited.

 Each team is also expected to respond to students' questions and participate in discussions.
 Please note that team responses in discussions are required - just as if you were asked a question in a live Q&A session after a presentation.
 Points will be deducted if you do not participate.
-See more on this in the discussion section, below.
+See more on this in the discussion section below.

-Research, images, charts, graphs, and other data used without citation will be considered a breach of academic integrity standards, as described here, and will be reflected in your grade, with other serious, subsequent administrative actions to be considered.
+Research, images, charts, graphs, and other data used without citation will be considered a breach of academic integrity standards, as described here.
+This will be reflected in your grade, and other serious, subsequent administrative actions will be considered.